TrongDuyNguyen0611/VirtualAssistant/README.md

 # VirtualAssistant

+Natural language processing (NLP) is a branch of artificial intelligence that focuses on applications on human language.
+In artificial intelligence, natural language processing is one of the hardest parts because it involves having to understand the meaning of language - the most perfect tool of thinking and communication.

 Having said that, it would be great if you could create a virtual assistant yourself right on your desktop or laptop with simple utilities such as:

 -Communication, greetings